Shorwell

-Shorwell (pronounced Shorrel by some locals and Islanders) is a village and civil parish on the Isle of Wight, United Kingdom.
+Shorwell (pronounced Shorrel by most locals and Islanders) is a village and civil parish on the Isle of Wight, United Kingdom.
 It is 4 + 1/2 miles from Newport in the southwest of the island.
 Shorwell was one of Queen Victoria's favourite places to visit on the Isle of Wight.

 The population of the parish was recorded as 690 in the 2021 census.

 History

 The parish of Shorwell contains three manors: North Shorwell (or Northcourt), South Shorwell (or Westcourt), and Wolverton.
 The Shorwell helmet, a sixth-century Anglo-Saxon helmet, was found in the parish.
 Northcourt was built in 1615 by the Deputy Governor of the Island, Sir John Leigh, and is the islands's largest manor house.
 In the 13th century North Shorwell was gifted to the abbess of Lacock Abbey.